Blow-up lemmas for sparse graphs: Proof of the degenerate graph RGA lemma

-As before, the first task is to show that certain invariants are maintained.
+We conclude that we can apply Lemma~\ref{lem:fewbad}, and hence obtain $\big|B_{\tau(x)-1}(x)\big|\le 20\Delta^2\eps' p^{\pitau(x)}|V(x)|$ for each $x\in\Xmain$.
+Next, we show that certain invariants are maintained during the running of Algorithm~\ref{alg:RGA:deg}.
 These are identical to the invariants seen in the previous two RGA lemmas, but are repeated here for the reader's convenience.